Sunshine114514/HMCL/README.md

 # HMCL
 A Minecraft Launcher is Android.
 And PC version.
-In have Win7 Win8 Win10 Win11 Win98
+In have Win7 Win8 Win10 Win11 WinXP